-For many foreigners/Americans, Tiramisu is the quintessential Italian dessert.
-It is a luscious mix of lady fingers dipped in coffee, egg whites, sugar, marscapone cheese.
-I’ll be honest that I’ve had some good Tiramisu in Italy but I’ve never been blown away.
+For many foreigners/Americans, tiramisu is the quintessential Italian dessert.
+It is a luscious mix of lady fingers dipped in coffee, egg whites, sugar, and marscapone cheese.
+I’ll be honest that I’ve had some good tiramisu in Italy but I’ve never been blown away.
 After my experience a few days ago I’m beginning to think maybe I simply didn’t know where to get the best Tiramisu…

 My friend Steve Perillo invited me to try several of the private half-day and full day food tours Perillo’s ItalyVacations.com now offers.
 On the Rome Tasteful Shopping Tour, our guide, a charming former corporate executive and lifelong Roman food enthusiast, recreated a typical Roman’s three-hour shopping trip.